 - Cutting sugar and weight loss can go hand in hand – if you do it correctly.

 - Here are tips to successfully reduce your added sugar consumption, and how it can help you lose weight.

-When it comes to weight loss, can cutting added sugar help — or can the sweet stuff still have a place in your diet when you’re trying to shed some pounds?
-Yes — but it depends on the person.
-On average, we consume 300 calories worth of added sugars every day so cutting sugar can be an easy way to start “cleaning up” your diet.
+Should you cut out added sugar for weight loss, or can the sweet stuff still have a place in your diet when you’re trying to shed pounds?
+It depends on the person.
+The average person consumes 300 calories worth of added sugars every day, so cutting sugar can be an easy way to start cleaning up your diet.

 However, when it comes to cutting sugar, weight loss isn’t a given.
 You still have to create a calorie deficit, no matter what you’re putting on your plate.

 Let’s look at the bitter truth about sugar, how it impacts your weight, and what happens when you start to tame your sweet tooth.

 Cutting sugar can help wight weight loss.
 But if that’s all you do, you still may not shed pounds.
 You likely won’t lose weight if you’re not also regularly creating a calorie deficit, says Stephanie Searor, MS, RD, LDN, the owner of Love Yourself Nutrition & Wellness.